Geometric Shapes and Patterns

 The bichromatic style on display here is extremely eye-catching.
 Pink works very well against the muted grey background.

-Not only does the colour scheme hit the spot, but the shape that’s been chosen also fits in.
-It’s vivid, memorable and forms a fantastic centrepiece.
+Not only does the color scheme hit the spot, but the shape that’s been chosen also fits in.
+It’s vivid, memorable, and forms a fantastic centerpiece.

-The bright colors make the designs easy to notice and emphasise their distinct look.
+The bright colors make the designs easy to notice and emphasize their distinct look.

-Shuriken are a type of throwing weapon that are commonly associated with ninjas, but they also make great designs!
+Shuriken is a type of throwing weapon that is commonly associated with ninjas, but they also make great designs!
 The spinning edges convey movement and contribute to a design that will engage your audience.

 This template was originally created as a YouTube cover image, but you could use it on any type of social media.

 Use hard geometric shapes to create an illustration with character.
-You can shade different shapes in a variety of colours to ensure that your geometric illustration has a 3D appearance.
+You can shade different shapes in a variety of colors to ensure that your geometric illustration has a 3D appearance.

 This piece was created in Design Wizard through clever use of our shapes feature.

 Some of the best infographics are constructed using geometric shapes and patterns.
-Squares, circles and triangles are a popular choice of background for displaying information.
+Squares, circles, and triangles are popular choices of background for displaying information.

 Pie charts, one of the most common types of charts, use shapes within shapes to show their statistics.

-This list has shown the complexity and flexibility of geometric designs.
-There are always new and exciting ways that you can use geometric patterns and elements to create captivating designs.
+This list has shown the complexity and flexibility of geometric patterns and designs have to offer.
+There are always new and exciting graphic design softwares that you can use geometric patterns and elements to create captivating designs.

 We’ve named 70 ways to create amazing geometric designs, but if you use a design technique that isn’t on this list, make sure to share it with us by tweeting @getdesignwizard.